lambdaacademy/2016.04_erlang_xmpp_ofc/README.md

 However, if the destination port is known, the switch constructs the `FlowMod` so that `FlowEntry` is installed in the switch and all the subsequent packets in the traffic flow will be served according to it.
 What's more, the `PacketOut` message is sent too so that the first packet of this flow (the one from the `PacketIn`) is served as well.

-The `FlowMod` that is sent down to the switch look like the one below:
+The `FlowMod` that is sent down to the switch looks like the one below:
 ```erlang
 flow_to_dst_mac(PacketIn, OutPort) ->
     [InPort, DstMac] = packet_in_extract([in_port, dst_mac], PacketIn),